The period-index problem for twisted topological K-theory: Twisted -theory

 \begin{proposition} If $\mathcal{A}$ and $\mathcal{B}$ are Brauer-equivalent Azumaya algebras over $X$, then $\Vect^{\mathcal{A}}$ and $\Vect^{\mathcal{B}}$ are equivalent categories. \begin{proof} This follows from the previous two propositions. \end{proof} \end{proposition}

 If $X$ is a finite CW-complex, the twisted topological $K$-group $\KU^0(X)_{\alpha}$ may be identified with the Grothendieck group of left $\mathcal{A}$-modules.

 \begin{proposition} If $X$ is compact and Hausdorff, and if $\mathcal{A}$ is an Azumaya algebra on $X$ with class $\alpha$ (so that $\alpha$ is torsion), then $\mathcal{K}_0^{\mathcal{A}}(X)\iso\KU^0(X)_{\alpha}$.
 This isomorphism is uniquely defined up to the natural action of $\Hoh^2(X,\ZZ)$ on the left. \begin{proof} This follows from~\cite[Section~3.1]{atiyah-segal}.
-In fact, they show that $\KU^0(X)_{\alpha}$ is (isomorphic to) the Grothendieck group of finitely generated projective left $\Gamma(X,\mathcal{A})$-modules.
+In fact, they show that $\KU^0(X)_{\alpha}$ is isomorphic to the Grothendieck group of finitely generated projective left $\Gamma(X,\mathcal{A})$-modules.
+The isomorphism is not unique, but is unique up to tensoring with line bundles.
 The proof of Swan's theorem~\cite{swan} extends to show that the categories of finitely generated projective left $\Gamma(X,\mathcal{A})$-modules and left $\mathcal{A}$-modules that are finite dimensional vector bundles are equivalent.
 See also Karoubi~\cite[Section~4, Section~8.3]{karoubi-twisted}. \end{proof} \end{proposition}

 \begin{corollary} If $X$ is a finite CW-complex and if $\mathcal{A}$ is an Azumaya algebra on $X$, there is a natural map $\mathcal{K}^{\mathcal{A}}(X)\rightarrow\KU(X)_{\alpha}$ inducing an isomorphism in degree zero.
 This map is uniquely defined up to the action of $\Hoh^2(X,\ZZ)$ on the left. \begin{proof} The isomorphism of the proposition is induced by a map from the classifying space of the topological category $\Vect^{\mathcal{A}}$ to the zero-space of $\KU(X)_{\alpha}$.
 See the proof of~\cite[Definition~3.4]{atiyah-segal}.
 By the standard adjunction between $\Gamma$-spaces and spectra in Segal~\cite{segal-categories}, this induces a map $\mathcal{K}^{\mathcal{A}}(X)\rightarrow\KU(X)_{\alpha}$. \end{proof} \end{corollary}